venk120soft/react-learnings/webpack-learnings.md

     }
 };
 ```
-Let's think about
-[more info]https://blog.ag-grid.com/webpack-tutorial-understanding-how-it-works/ has very good examples must see to understand what is it for
+[more info](https://blog.ag-grid.com/webpack-tutorial-understanding-how-it-works/) has very good examples must see to understand what is it for